-Encourages families to actively participate in a faith community of their choice and meets regularly with their assigned family.
-We ask that these coaches commit to being with a family for at least one year.
+Encourages participants to actively be involved in a faith community of their choice and meets regularly with their assigned family.
+We ask that these coaches commit to being with a participant for at least one year.

 Works with participants on preparing resumes, practicing interviews, and developing job searching skills.